RONALDO TO APPEAR IN ANDORRA MATCH

 “We have to get out of European champion mode, that party mode, that state of relaxation,' Santos told reporters, 'That cannot happen again.”

 “We have to remember that the qualifying competition is very different from a tournament.
 We don't have 50 days together and the sense of togetherness that goes with it.
 We play once a month and then the players go back to their clubs,” he added.
+Fans might be forgiven for holding on to their sky vegas promo codes until the games are taken more seriously by the players.

 Ronaldo, who also serves in the capacity of Portugal's captain and his team mate, midfielder Sanches had to miss out in the Switzerland match due to having not fully recovered from injuries sustained during Euro 2016.